-Whenever any marker, headstone or monument has, in the judgment of the Superintendent of Parks and Cemeteries, become unsightly, dangerous or detrimental to adjacent lot owners or the public, the Superintendent may remove the same 30 days after he has served personally or mailed a written notice to the last known address of the owner of the lot or plot from which such marker, headstone or monument is to be removed.
+Whenever any marker, headstone or monument has, in the judgment of the Superintendent of Parks and Cemeteries, become unsightly, dangerous or detrimental to adjacent lot owners or the public, the Superintendent may remove the same 30 days after he or she has served personally or mailed a written notice to the last known address of the owner of the lot or plot from which such marker, headstone or monument is to be removed.

 [Code 1955, § 5-3.8]